DONOSTIA-SAN SEBASTIÁN - RESTAURANTE SALTXIPI

 Ensalada de txangurro (spider crab salad)

-Croquetas de txangurro (spider crab croquettes) quite a large portion
+Croquetas de txangurro (spider crab croquettes), quite a large portion

 Txuleton “Premier Guikar” a la brasa (“Premier Guikar” barbecued T-Bone steak)